Events and Experience Management BA (Hons)

 You are supported initially in the use of guided learning strategies in Level 1 developing towards autonomous, well-judged use of collaborative and independent learning strategies in Levels 2 and 3.

-All programmes have the option of doing a year in industry work placement.
+All programmes have the option of doing a year in an industry work placement.
 You will have the opportunity for undertaking a Professional Placement module in year 2 instead of taking a full placement year.

 42 hours contact time per module.